Enghel12/CustomDatabase/README.md

 represented by strings.
 All in all, this program was created to serve as a custom database for the user and to have some features (such as the rating feature) that other databases like MySql do not have.

-## Upcomming features
+## Rating system added
-A unique feature that will be added soon is that the program will have a class that reviews the data stored inside each database and gives it a rating.
+A unique feature worth mentioning is that this program now has a class that can rate the functionality of a database based on the number of issues found.
+Then, it will give a grade to the database(a rating) from 1-10.
+For now this class can find three issues inside a database:

-If there are many problems with the data that is stored, the rating will go down, if the data does not have any issue, the rating will increase and the user will be informed about any issues regarding the data at each execution of the program.
+1.Duplicate/identical data on the same row of a table 2.An empty database, even though it should have some data in it 3.Empty table cells

+For the time being, the grade can be 10(if no issues are found), 8(one issue is found) and 6(two issues are found).